top of page

 CATHERINE W. JOHNSON

-At EGC, she handled the landmark case, EHA v.
+Catherine handled the landmark case, EHA v.
 Sream, Inc., 83 Cal.
 App.
 5th 721 (2022), in which the appellate court affirmed the trial court decision (also handled by EGC) in favor of EGC's client, Sream, Inc., holding that no Proposition 65 warning was required because only direct exposures require warnings under Proposition 65.
-The Sream case was widely covered in the media, including the San Francisco Chronicle where Catherine explained that the court was concerned that a Proposition 65 warning under the facts of the case would only serve to confuse the public.
+The Sream case was widely covered in the media, including the San Francisco Chronicle and heralded as a turning point in Proposition 65 litigation.

 Catherine also handled the ground-breaking case of U.S. v.
 Chapman, 146 F.3d 1166, 1169 (9th Cir.
 1998), which for the first time established a limit on U.S. EPA's ability to recover its attorneys' fees in CERCLA cost-recovery actions.
 The Ninth Circuit adopted Catherine's novel argument that the U.S. EPA should be governed by the same standard applicable to private plaintiffs seeking recovery of fees under various federal statutes.
 Chapman has been the subject of a law review article and cited by courts in scores of federal cases.